-Adopted 12-10-02; Amended 12-21-04; Amended 12-18-12; Amended 2-25-2015; Amended 00-00-2020; Formerly 1-12, 2-1, 2-2, 2-3, 10-6
+Adopted 12-10-02; Amended 12-21-04; Amended 12-18-12; Amended 2-25-2015; Formerly 1-12, 2-1, 2-2, 2-3, 10-6

-Procedures (Adopted 2-25-2015; Date of Last Review 06-26-2019)
+Procedures (Adopted 2-25-2015; Date of Last Review 08-26-2021)

-These internal procedures provide mechanisms for students, faculty, and staff to receive a fair investigation and hearing on issues covered by Policy 6Hx28:02-01.
-Students/employees are not required to exhaust these procedures regarding any report alleging violation before pursuing remedies outside the College with any applicable external enforcement agencies, including the Equal Employment Opportunity Commission, the Florida Commission on Human Relations, the Office for Civil Rights of the Department of Education, the Department of Justice, and the Department of Labor.
+These internal procedures provide mechanisms for students, faculty, and staff to receive a fair assessment, investigation and hearing on issues covered by Policy 6Hx28:02-01.
+Students/employees are not required to exhaust these procedures regarding any report alleging a violation before pursuing remedies outside the College with any applicable external enforcement agencies, including the Equal Employment Opportunity Commission, the Florida Commission on Human Relations, the Office for Civil Rights of the Department of Education, the Department of Justice, and the Department of Labor.